Richard J Kinch

 The instrument is effectively a manual lens: As noted above, the Topcon instrument in effect becomes a manual lens for the digital camera.
 The digital camera will thus have no focus or aperture settings, as these are controlled by the Topcon instrument.
 The exposure adjustment will depend only on the Topcon flash energy and the ISO speed setting of the digital camera.
 Changing the exposure time will not affect the exposure intensity, as this is a function of the flash energy and not the time the shutter was opened.
 Using a shorter exposure time setting than recommended above will possibly miss the Topcon flash altogether and result in a dark photo.
 Using a longer exposure time will have no effect other than to possibly delay the next photo.

 Ignore the film-winding error: The digital camera adapter does not return a signal to the Topcon instrument verifying that the film winding succeeded.
-The Topcon console will thus flash an "F-Err" code after each exposure as if the camera were out of film.
-This is normal and may be ignored.
+On some versions of the Topcon instrument, the Topcon console will flash an "F-Err" code after each exposure as if the camera were out of film.
+Not all Topcon system exhibit this behavior, but if so, this is normal and may be ignored.
 The code message imposes a minimum interval between exposures of 3 seconds.
-See the next section for a workaround.
+See the next section for a workaround if you require more frequent exposures.

 To apply the workaround: